duhnnie/Muxie-Desktop-Releases/README.md

-# MusicDex Feedback and Releases
+# Muxie Feedback and Releases

 ![](./assets/logo.png)

-Welcome to the **MusicDex** GitHub repository!
+Welcome to the **Muxie** GitHub repository!
 This repository is dedicated to tracking feedback, reporting issues, requesting new features, and downloading the latest releases of the app.

 ## Purpose

 This repository serves multiple purposes:

-- **Report Issues**: If you encounter any bugs or issues while using MusicDex, please report them here by creating a new issue.
+- **Report Issues**: If you encounter any bugs or issues while using Muxie, please report them here by creating a new issue.
 - **Request New Features**: If you have ideas for new features or improvements, feel free to open a feature request.
-- **Download Releases**: This repository will also be used to host the latest releases of MusicDex.
+- **Download Releases**: This repository will also be used to host the latest releases of Muxie.
 You can download the latest version directly from the Releases section.

 ## Reporting an Issue

-If you've found a bug or are experiencing problems with MusicDex, please follow these steps to report the issue:
+If you've found a bug or are experiencing problems with Muxie, please follow these steps to report the issue:

 1. Click on the **Issues** tab at the top of the page.
 2. Select **New Issue**.